lars-t-hansen/sint/README.md

 High priority

-- strings - add enough primitives to make them useful
+- strings & chars - add enough primitives to make them useful
 - apply - design done, only some implementation left
 - multiple values - this will be disruptive
 - basic error handling & recovery